iamcvr/GWReforgeTracker-Linux/README.md

 The interface follows a clean, modern Dark UI/UX theme and runs entirely as a local executable.

 Yes, there is an install warning, all files are safe.
 Feel free to check them all out.
-Don't have a hundred to fork over to Windows for a Certificate.
+Don't have a hundred dollars to fork over to Windows for a Certificate.

 ---